neuronsimulator/nrn/docs/nmodl/transpiler/INSTALL.rst

 ``pandoc`` installed.
 Use your system’s package manager to do this (e.g. ``sudo apt-get install pandoc``).

-You can build the entire documentation simply by using sphinx from ``setup.py``:
+You can build the entire documentation simply by using the ``generate_docs.sh``
+script:

 .. code:: sh

-   python3 setup.py build_ext --inplace docs
+   bash docs/generate_docs.sh DIRECTORY [PYTHON_EXECUTABLE]

+where ``DIRECTORY`` is where you want to put the output files.
+The HTML documentation will then be available in ``DIRECTORY/docs``, and the temporary build will be stored in ``DIRECTORY/build``.
+You can also specify the path to the Python executable if it is not picked up automatically.